Biography

 Major commissions

-In 1935, at the request of architect Pierre Patout, he created a large sculpture, Fontaine Lumineuse, for the ocean liner Normandie.
+In 1935, at the request of the architect Pierre Patout, Chauvin created a large sculpture, Fontaine Lumineuse, for the ocean liner Normandie.

-In 1937, again at Pierre Patout's request, Chauvin created a monumental sculpture (11 meters high) in burst concrete for the Artistes Décorateurs pavilion at the Exposition Universelle, as well as two large porcelain vases for the Sèvres pavilion.
+In 1937, again at Patout's request, he produced a monumental eleven-metre concrete sculpture, Sculpture-Signal, for the pavilion of the Société des Artistes Décorateurs at the Exposition Internationale des Arts et Techniques in Paris, as well as two large porcelain vasques for the pavilion of the Manufacture de Sèvres.

 Fontaine Lumineuse, SS Normandie, 1935